hipdf.MultiIndex#

 Returns the name of the Index.

-Returns a tuple containing the name of the Index.
+Returns a FrozenList containing the name of the Index.

 Dimension of the data.